Dani3lSun/docker-db-apex-dev/README.md

 root | oracle
 oracle | oracle

-If you want to use SSH without a Password but rather with PubKey Authentication you have the place a **authorized_keys** file in the [files](https://github.com/Dani3lSun/docker-db-apex-dev/tree/master/files) directory.
+If you want to use SSH without a Password but rather with PubKey Authentication you have the place a **authorized_keys** file in the [files](https://github.com/Dani3lSun/docker-db-apex-dev/tree/master/files) directory before build.

 ## Credits